prysmaticlabs/documentation/website/docs/advanced/builder.md

 ## 5. Builder: remove relay URL

 removing the `--http-mev-relay` flag from the beacon node will disconnect the builder.
-Once removed you can safely turn off your builder related services such as your mevboost/relays.
+Once removed you can safely turn off your builder related services such as your mev boost or relays.

 </TabItem>
 </Tabs>

 ## Frequently asked questions

-Q: What are the risks of running Prysm with a custom builder instead of using local execution?
+**Q:** What are the risks of running Prysm with a custom builder instead of using local execution?

-A:
+**A:** The custom builder whether connected through mev boost or as a relay url will need to be updated consistently with the Prysm adding to another layer of complexity.
+Depending on the relay used some rewards may be missed due to the relay's connectivity or any builder bugs.
+Transactions may be censored under certain conditions prior to builders being in protocol through PBS.

-Q: Do I need to run my execution client while using a custom builder?
+**Q:** Do I need to run my execution client while using a custom builder?

-A:
+**A:** Yes, the execution client will perform standard tasks and also be the fallback mechanism if the builder is not working correctly.

-Q: How do I recover if circuit breaker is triggered?
+**Q:** How do I recover if circuit breaker is triggered?

-A:
+**A:** Once the circuit breaker is triggered local execution will continue to be used until both conditions max consecutive slots missed, and slots missed in epoch are no longer true.
+Beacon node does not need to be restarted.

-Q: What happens if the execution client goes down while connected to the builder?
+**Q:** What happens if the execution client goes down while connected to the builder?

-A: The earnings from the local payload will be compared to the earnings from the mev payload and will error if local execution is offline or unavailable.
+**A:** The earnings from the local payload will be compared to the earnings from the mev payload and will error if local execution is offline or unavailable.

-Q: My setup is no-longer using the builder, what happened?
+**Q:** My setup is no-longer using the builder, what happened?

-A:
+**A:** The relay url may be incorrect, the relay could be down whether outdated compared to your ethereum node setup or a bug, the circuit breaker could have been triggered.

-Q: What if the earnings from the builder is lower than the local execution?
+**Q:** What if the earnings from the builder is lower than the local execution?

-A:
+**A:** The block from local execution will be used, this could also be triggered though `--local-block-value-boost` if the earnings from the builder doesn't past some percentage threshold.